Selected projects & performances, 2010 - 2022

 The Same Stream Twice, 2021

 A short play about communication and miscommunication that reappropriates imagery from online theatre back into real-time and space.
 The Same Stream Twice is a new performance that attempts to displace and reimagine the aesthetics, modality, and feelings of "zoom theater" into a lo-fi theatrical world.
-I wrote and directed this piece, and performed it with Evan Moritz, Ure Egbuho, and Michael Spears, with music by Evan Moritz.
+I wrote and directed this piece, and performed it with Evan Moritz, Ure Egbuho, and TD (Dawn Spears), with music by Evan Moritz.

 The House on Fire Show, 2021